 REC 461.
-Critical Issues in Recreation, 3 hours, Offered periodically Examination and exploration of critical issues in the field of Recreation.
+Critical Issues in Recreation, 3 credits, offered periodically Examination and exploration of critical issues in the field of Recreation.
 Prerequisites: senior standing and instructor's consent.

 REC 463.
-Topics in Recreation, 1-3 hours, As needed
+Topics in Recreation, 1-3 credit(s), As needed

 Study of special topics and problems through directed reading and research in recreation.
 May be retaken to a maximum of three hours.
 Prerequisite: Department chair's consent.